 While president, Calvin Coolidge warned Americans that if it was the federal government that came to their mind when they thought of “the government,” it would prove costly.
 Thomas Jefferson declared, “What has destroyed liberty and the rights of man in every government which has ever existed under the sun?
 The generalizing and concentrating all cares and power into one body.”

-More and more, even the lines between the private sector and federal bureaucracy are blurred by the ever expansive regulatory state and cronyism.
+More and more, even the lines between the private sector and federal bureaucracy are blurred by the ever-expansive regulatory state and cronyism.
 In 2010, Transparency International reported that the only countries where corruption was increasing faster than the U.S. are Cuba, Burkina Faso, and Dominica.
-The federal government is guilty of the very greed it says is typical of Wall Street as it ups its demands on the citizens.
+The federal government is guilty of the very greed it says is typical of Wall Street as it increases its demands on the citizens.

 The federal government has achieved and accomplished great things throughout American history, but it has done so because the true strength and power resides in the people.
 Even when the government mobilized armies to defeat totalitarianism or landed on the moon, it required the productivity of the private sector and the ingenuity born of freedom to supply the means for those achievements.